10 Tips for Styling wedding tables

-If your wondering where to start with styling your tables for your big day, here are some pointers to help you achieve the look you are after without going off track.
+If your wondering where to start with styling your tables for your big day, here are some amazing pointers I am sharing with you today, to help you achieve the look you are after without going off track and creating them like a pro.

 Commit to a colour palette

-Too many colours going on can be too busy for the eye, so stick to a colour theme throughout your decor to compliment the look of the day.
-Two to three colours is a safe bet, and if you are wanting to involve more, check your colours look pleasing on the eye first with a mood board.
+Too many colours are going on can be too busy for the eye, so stick to a colour theme throughout your decor to make sure everything feels cohesive.
+Three to five colours is a safe bet, and if you are wanting to involve more, using colours that are the same tone is your safest bet.
+If you would love some help with creating a mood board to give you a clear direction for your wedding I can help you with that.
+You can read more about it all here.

 Whether it be Romantic & Dreamy or a Stylish & Sophisticated vibe think about how you want your guests to feel as they walk into the venue.
 Making them feel welcome and relaxed is a vital ingredient for happy family and friends.
 Your table decor will set the tone as they are seated so make sure it feels just right.
 Candles, tea lights, music and scent will all help set the mood.

-Know how many tables you have, you don't want to be over buying or not getting enough decorations.
+Knowing how many tables you have is really key, as you don't want to be over buying or not hiring enough decorations.
 So be sure to know how many tables you have, and how many guests they seat.
+Logistics are key to a successful table design.

 Consider the size & shape of your tables